AEMT Ex Training Courses:

 Based on 2018 figures, the association has trained staff in over 86% of all IECEx Certified Service Facilities in the UK, Gulf, and South East Asia, as well as engineers from many international oil, gas, and chemical companies.
 A number of delegates have also gone on to be successfully assessed and audited for their individual IECEx Personal Competency (CoPC) Certificates.

 It is equaly important for a manager or supervisor to attend the courses so that they are able to fully understand and take responsibility for Ex repairs.
 It is also recommended that a minimum of two electrical or mechanical engineers/technicians should attend the courses per company if they are handling Ex explosion protected apparatus.

 All staff who are involved in removing and installing Ex motors, generators, pumps, fans, gearboxes, etc. or involved in the replacement of spare parts such as bearings.
 The training modules are suitable for mechanical and electrical engineers and cover ATEX, Health and Safety, and risk assessment for apparatus in Hazardous Zoned areas and Hazardous Locations.
 The courses are also recommended for administration, sales, and stores staff requiring a knowledge of equipment suitability for zoned areas.

-The aims of the course are to give delegates a thorough knowledge of how the different protection concepts and standards are used to make equipment suitable for each zoned area.
+The aims of the course are to give delegates a thorough knowledge of how the different protection concepts and standards should be used when overhauling, repairing, or reclaiming Ex equipment suitable for each zoned area.

 An understanding of the correct procedures and practices to be used for the overhaul of explosion protected motors, pumps, gearboxes and other equipment, so that they will comply with the original certification to which they were manufactured, and/or comply with the original standards used, as well as a comprehensive understanding of the legal requirements, risk assessments, and health and safety requirements, when overhauling and maintaining Ex apparatus.